alestriamartin/project_supermassive_blackhole/README.md

 # Simulation of Galaxy Merging with Binary Blackholes
 Princeton project
 ![Sgr*](https://drive.google.com/uc?export=view&id=1q4TR25HhPJ3Nhtw8dXukd7_aIHHln4a2)
-*Image of the supermassive black hole Sagittarius A* located at the centre of the Milky Way.*
+*Image of the supermassive black hole Sagittarius A* with its accretion disk located at the centre of the Milky Way

 ## Introduction - Overview
 In the Universe, almost every large galaxy has at its center a giant black hole, called a supermassive black hole.
 Scientists believe that these black holes and their host galaxies have grown together over time.
 This idea is known as coevolution.
 It comes from the observation that the size of a black hole seems to be related to the size of its galaxy.
 The two appear to share a common history, evolving side by side since the early stages of the Universe.